 UOCAVA voters may have absentee ballots faxed or emailed.
 Only overseas ballots (those with an APO, FPO or foreign address only, not Guam, American Samoa, etc.) can be returned by fax, but not by email, if the voter waives secrecy.
 Access to faxed ballots in the elections office is extremely restricted, and ballots are immediately placed in secrecy envelopes.
-Only the Voter's

-Certificate, which must be signed and dated, is examined.
+Only the Voter's Certificate, which must be signed and dated, is examined.
 You can track the status of your absentee ballot request and the ballot through the online Voter Lookup Tool at www.GoVote-Okaloosa.com.

 We encourage all UOCAVA voters to include their email addresses on any forms or correspondence and to update them along with mailing addresses whenever they move.
-The most important thing to remember is to notify the Supervisor of Elections office of address changes so you don't jeopardize your active voter registration status.
+The most important thing to remember is to notify the Supervisor of Elections Office of address changes so you don't jeopardize your active voter registration status.
 The most efficient way to notify us is by email to Paul Lux at plux@co.okaloosa.fl.us.

-Additional information for UOCAVA voters is available online from the Overseas Vote Foundation.
-Visit www.overseasvotefoundation.org for a very helpful and informative site for overseas voters.
-Or contact the Federal Voting Assistance Program: toll-free 1-800-438-8683, fax 1-703-588-0108, and email wote@fvap.gov.
+Contact the Federal Voting Assistance Program: toll-free 1-800-438-8683, fax 1-703-588-0108, and email vote@fvap.gov.